 - Heat up the serving plate to 100°F to 120°F (depending on the type of plate) while the turkey is resting to keep the meat warm longer.

 - Use an Instant Read Thermometer to determine when your turkey is done.
-Looking at an Air Fryer Turkey Time Chart will give you a good idea, but the cooking time will always vary depending on the size of the breast and type of air fryer.
+A recipe will give you a good idea, but the cooking time will always vary depending on the size of the breast and type of air fryer.
 That’s why a thermometer is always your best bet.

 - Make sure the bottom of the air fryer is clean so that as you’re cooking turkey breast in the air fryer, you can use it to collect any drippings for gravy.
 If you’re using an oven-style air fryer, put a tray below it.